BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 Have you been using the Blue Yeti microphone and experiencing some problems with its use?
 If your answer is “yes,” you’re not alone, for some users of Blue Yeti have also contended with some resolvable issues when using Blue Yeti.
-Of course, even if Blue Yeti is a great product, you will sometimes encounter minor problems.
+Of course, even if Blue Yeti microphone is a great product, you will sometimes encounter minor problems.
 These minor issues are easily resolvable if you have the knowhow.

 The Blue Yeti produces THX-certified audio quality.
 It also comes with integrated sound control.
 Plus, it offers four recording modes.
 Besides, it is a reliable and durable microphone.
 Yet, despite being a perfect choice, there are instances when you would encounter unexpected issues with its use.

 To avoid such problems, you need to be cognizant of these potential issues.
-These issues may include buzzing, popping, muffled sound, background noise, mic not working with a USB cable, and some other problems.
+These issues may include buzzing, popping, muffled sound, background noises, mic not working with a USB cable, and some other problems.
 Below is a discussion of these potential issues and the appropriate solutions to such problems:

 1) Popping, Buzzing, and Muffled Sounds on Blue Yeti Mic!

 This problem may be a problem in a mic positioning.
 If you are a Youtuber or singer, you may tend to position your mic very near your mouth, with the mic shock-mounted on the boom arm with a pop filter.
 This setup is perfect in keeping the mic neither too far nor too close.

 If your mic is too far, you will experience low volume, and with low volume, you tend to crank up the gain to offset the decrease in audio quality.
 In such a case, it is better to keep the mic a bit closer to you so that you do not need to crank up the gain.